Ne0nd0g/merlin/docs/server/menu/agents.rst

 exit
 ----

 The ``exit`` control type instructs the agent to exit or die.
 There is no response on the CLI after the instruction has been provided to the agent.
-This command is also an alias for agent -> control -> <agent ID> -> kill.
+This command is also an alias for agent -> control -> <agent ID> -> exit.
 This is the shortest way to quickly kill an agent.
+ The command will prompt for confirmation to prevent accidentally exiting the agent.
+If you are certain use the `-y` flag to skip confirmation.

 .. code-block:: text

     Merlin[agent][c1090dbc-f2f7-4d90-a241-86e0c0217786]» exit

+    are you sure that you want to exit the agent? [yes/NO]: yes
+    Merlin»
-    Merlin» [-]Created job goaRNhTVTT for agent c1090dbc-f2f7-4d90-a241-86e0c0217786
+    [-] Created job LHhrzSYuGS for agent c1090dbc-f2f7-4d90-a241-86e0c0217786

 execute-assembly
 -----------------